 There a myriad of different tactics that can be employed for a successful restaurant marketing strategy.
 We outline some of those here:

 Local Store Marketing and Neighborhood Marketing are basically the same thing.
-It’s a marketing philosophy that seeks to build competitor proof relationships with customers and employees without a reliance on mass media advertising. unless your one of those 100 restaurant companies that’s doing hundreds of millions of dollars in sales per year, you can’t afford not
+It’s a marketing philosophy that seeks to build competitor proof relationships with customers and employees without a reliance on mass media advertising.
+Unless you’re one of those 100 restaurant companies that’s doing hundreds of millions of dollars in sales per year, you can’t afford not

 to focus on Local Store Marketing over advertising Allocations to local versus national campaigns vary depending on the segment and type of restaurant.
 Pizza, sandwich/burger, and fast-casual chains tend to reach consumers through local marketing.
 In contrast, casual dining, family dining, and coffee/bakery budgets mostly go toward national programs.

 MarTech is the convergence of marketing and technology.
-Marketing budgets in this area increased seven percentage points between 2017 and 2018, showing that CMOs are devoting more resources to ensure that the brand is reflected at every touch point — including digital ones.
+Marketing budgets in this area increased seven percentage points between 2017 and 2018, showing that CMOs are devoting more resources to ensure that the brand is reflected at every touch point — including digital channels.
 Though most restaurant chains are developing digital initiatives, many are not yet taking full advantage of the potential gains of modernizing their marketing efforts.

 Affiliate Marketing for Restaurants

 This is effectively paying affiliates to send customers to your business (via referrals, purchases, etc.).
 Affiliates typically get 5-15% of revenue from the sales they generate.
 Affiliate marketing allows the company to get to a broader audience with a performance-based spend.
 Affiliates can improve the company’s reputation (“reputation by association”).
 One case study of this is when delivery platform Caviar was paying a commission of 8% to its affiliates.
 With annual orders per customer estimated at at least $140/year, and an average order size of $30, the return on investment could reach 58x (sales-to-investment ratio, conservatively).

 Article Marketing for Restaurants

 A branch of content marketing, article marketing consists of publishing articles to advertise the business.
 It can be done both online and offline.
 One of the biggest benefits of article or content marketing is that it is a relatively inexpensive way to promote a business and allows companies to increase brand awareness and SEO visibility that improves the website rank.
 Starbucks, for instance, has a “stories” section on its website, where articles are published covering the community, social impact, and coffee.

 Behavioral Marketing for Restaurants